rcpacini/LabVIEW-Config/README.md

 **Key features:**

-- No references!!! (uses a functional global VI to ensure thread safeness)
-  - No more passing references all over the application!!!
-- Preloads the INI file to memory (faster performance)
-- Supports async disk operations (automatically reloads the file if changed on disk via CRC-16)
+- Thread Safe - supports async disk operations
+  - Always reloads before file operations
-- Writes keys to disk when modified (rather than waiting till close)
+  - Writes keys to disk when modified (rather than caching)
-- Supports all primary data types:
+- Supports primary data types:
   - I8, I16, I32, I64, U8, U16, U32, U64, SGL, DBL, EXT, EnumU8, EnumU16, EnumU32, String, Path, Boolean
-- Data type validation - Raises type cast errors for:
+- Data type validation - Raises type cast error if:
   - Invalid data type cast (e.g DBL("Hello World"))
   - Extra data available (e.g. I32("3.14") = 3 + ".14")
 - Supports section, key & line comments (";" or "#")

 ## Overview

 This configuration file library solves a number of issues when dealing with configuration files to load/save settings from an application.
-For starters, this library does not use any references (DVR, SEQ, FileRefs, etc.) so there's no need to manage Opening/Closing/Sharing references.
-Instead, all methods within the same application call a functional global to ensure the latest values are read/written, this means that there's only one VI needed by all threads to read/write from the same (or different) configuration files.
+For starters, this library does not use any references (DVR, SEQ, FileRefs, etc.) so there's no need to manage Opening/Closing/Sharing references throughout the application.

-The functional global engine VI also checks (via CRC-16) if a file was modified on disk and automatically reloads the file prior to any operation.
-This ensures that the configuration files are synced between threads as well as applications.
+Instead, the non-reentrant methods to read, modify and write (if modified) restrict access within the same application.
+As well as automatically reload the file on each call to ensure any asynchronous disk modifications are reloaded.

 All operations to create/read/write INI keys are embedded in the **Key.vim** maleable VI, designed for modularity.